mawyss/scion/doc/protocols/scion-header.rst

 Summary of additional beacon extensions
 ---------------------------------------
-A beacon has to additionally carry the following fields:
+A beacon contains the following per-AS fields:
   - The remaining 10 bytes of the MAC.

-It also contains the following per-AS fields:
-  - The remaining 10 bytes of the MAC.
   - AllowedD: Indicates which path types are allowed in the down direction.
   - AllowedU: Indicates which path types are allowed in the up direction.
+(1 byte, could be more depending on how many path types should be supported in the future)

 Cryptographic Primitives
 ------------------------